 Don’t Drink Coffee

 If it’s Saturday morning and you’re swearing to never drink again, this section is for you.
 Despite what you might have heard, drinking coffee is not how to recover from a hangover.
 Like alcohol, coffee is a diuretic–coffee will make your hangover worse because it will dehydrate you.
 Many symptoms associated with the common hangover, dizziness, headache, and thirst, can be fixed by rehydrating.
 Drink water.
 Then, drink more water.
-Help your body by mixing water with sports drinks such as Gatorade© which replenish electrolytes.
+Help your body by mixing water with sports drinks which replenish electrolytes.

 Have fun, be safe, and don’t forget to drink up! (water, of course!)